Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ## More than 5 users

 The free tier covers up to 5 users.
-Once you have more than 5, you need a paid Server or Enterprise plan.
-Server includes 100 users and adds capacity in blocks of 100; Enterprise is sized to your organization under a custom agreement.
+Once you have more than 5, you need a paid Team or Enterprise plan.
+Team includes 100 users and adds capacity in blocks of 100; Enterprise is sized to your organization under a custom agreement.
 A paid plan also adds:

 - Official support (tickets, SLAs, priority responses)
 - SSO, SAML, audit logging, and other paid-tier features